 It’s not altogether clear why the same thing doesn’t happen following every road fatality in Britain, but until it does, let’s at least be mindful of the way we describe road danger.

 When the media use the term ‘accident’, it implies the collision wasn’t preventable.
 The term ‘crash’ does not imply the driver is always to blame, it simply acknowledges that the matter deserves serious investigation and remedial measures to try and prevent it happening again.
 It’s an approach that has allowed other European countries to introduce a Vision Zero – a serious attempt to prevent all deaths on the road.

 Britain is a long way off implementing its own Vision Zero, but choosing our words carefully when we describe road danger would be a meaningful first step.

 An ethical company like no other

-Not only are we Britain’s most ethical insurance company, we campaign for sustainable transport.
+Not only are we ethical, we campaign for sustainable transport.
 Sometimes that means protesting until a school gets the zebra crossing they’ve been refused, or running 60 roadshows this year to encourage people out of their cars, or fixing bicycles for free.
 We’ve been campaigning for sustainable transport for over 27 years.
 We launched Green Transport Week and helped establish Car Free Day and Twenty’s Plenty to name just a few.
 Supporting this work is easy – you simply have to take out insurance with us.
 We provide home insurance, cycle insurance, travel insurance and breakdown cover – all while putting concern for the environment at the heart of all we do.